robertomanfreda/sproxy/README.md

 ---
 ###### Testing Sproxy
 SProxy comes up with a useful postman collection that grants continuous testing and helps the developer to test every single REST endpoint during the development phase.
-The file can be found under src/test/resources/SProxy.postman_collection.json.
-Import the file into Postman and run the collection using the Postman runner.
+The collection can be run using the Postman runner.
-Developers who contributes to the project should add always test methods in the postman collection and push the changes on the public repository.
+Here's the public access: https://documenter.getpostman.com/view/5504064/SzYdSGSb